 Option 1: Lease Your Mineral Rights

 Obviously, your first choice here is to sign the agreement.
-The oil company may have promised a large amount of money if you sign immediately, and that may just be too hard to pass up.
+The oil company may have promised a large amount of money if you sign immediately.
+That may just be too hard to pass up.
 Of course, mineral rights leases are highly negotiable, which means that you do not have to hastily agree before fully analyzing the contract terms.

-If you’re approached by an oil company out of the blue, it is a good rule of thumb not to sign the first thing they give you.
-Instead, seek a lawyer or mineral rights expert to look over the agreement and set you up for success.
+What if you’re approached by an oil company out of the blue?
+It is a good rule of thumb not to sign the first thing they give you.
+Instead, seek a mineral rights lawyer or mineral rights expert.
+They will look over the agreement and set you up for success.

 Option 2: Do Not Lease Your Mineral Rights